Hnh013/TrishnaUI/README.md

 * Increasing the number of components available in the library is a top priority task out of all.

 ## 8. Demo<a name="demo"></a>

+#### The project is live at : https://trishna-ui-git-development-hnh013.vercel.app/

 Following are some snapshots of the project

 #### Home Page